 Between November 2015 and March 2019, homicide and violence with injury cost Avon and Somerset nearly £765 million.
-The costs to society more broadly (through, for example, lost output or long-term physical and mental illness), though more difficult to quantify, are likely to be far greater, and longer lasting.
+Although it is harder to quantify the costs to society through examples such as lost output or long-term physical and mental illness, they are likely to be far greater and longer lasting.

 Homicide and Violence with Injury are prominent components of serious violence.
 However, the categorisation used in this document incorporates other types of offence.
 As such, we underestimate the total costs of serious violence.
-Tackling serious violence and breaking this destructive cycle is a priority for the Government; and particularly so given recent increases in serious violence nationally.
-To facilitate effective, local multi-agency responses to serious violence, the Government has allocated £35 million to PCCs in 18 local areas, including Avon and Somerset, to set up Violence Reduction Units.
+Tackling serious violence and breaking this destructive cycle is a priority for the Government and particularly so given recent increases in serious violence nationally.
+To facilitate effective, local multi-agency responses to serious violence, the Government has allocated £35 million to Police and Crime Commissioners (PCCs) in 18 local areas, including Avon and Somerset, to set up Violence Reduction Units.

 VRU commissioned work 2021-22

 Routes is a project run by Barnardos and focused on tackling Serious Youth Violence (SYV) and Child Criminal Exploitation (CCE) across the county of Somerset.
 They deliver a relationship based, trauma informed, one to one intervention program to children, young people and young adults who are at risk of Serious Youth Violence (SYV) and Child Criminal Exploitation (CCE).
 More information about Routes.